When you’re having fun abroad, sometimes you might find yourself in a bit of a situation.

 Available but requires prescription – book an appointment with a doctor or clinic

-Germany – Can be bought at pharmacies, hospitals, medical practices, walk-in centres and family planning clinics for approximately €17 with a prescription.
+Germany– The morning after pill in Germany can be bought at pharmacies, hospitals, medical practices, walk-in centers and family planning clinics.
+Cost is approximately €17 with a prescription.
 Under-18s are not charged, and women aged 18-20 only pay €5.
 However, Catholic-run hospitals are not required to prescribe it and can reserve the right to refuse.

 Hungary – Available at pharmacies, hospitals and family planning clinics with prescriptions for roughly €18.
 However, anecdotal evidence suggests that it can often be obtained without a prescription in areas close to the border.